 Abbey Cooks Entertain

-With 220 traditional Downton era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party or hearty downstairs meal with family and friends.
+With 220 traditional Downton-era recipes with a modern twist, this is a great book to have on hand when planning a Downton cocktail party or a hearty downstairs meal with family and friends.

 Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.